Residential income segregation: A behavioral model of the housing market: Model

-The reservation offer price is the minimum amount a seller is willing to accept to sell his property.
-Following \cite{simon1955behavioral} and \cite{artinger2016heuristic} we postulate that the sellers use an aspiration level heuristic to decide their reservation price.
-They first attempt to sell at a higher price than the market price, trying to apply a markup $\mu$ on the current market price.
+We follow \cite{artinger2016heuristic} in specifying the functional form of the aspiration level heuristic.
+Sellers first attempt to sell at a higher price than the market price, trying to apply a markup $\mu$ on the current market price.
 If the sellers are unsuccessful in selling after $\tau$ time steps, they adjust their reservation price downward by a factor $\lambda$.
 Here $\lambda$ captures the ``downward stickiness'' typical of housing market: when demand increases, prices rise quickly, but in situations of excess supply prices decrease slowly.
-In formula, the reservation offer price $P^s_i(X,t)$ for household $i$ at location $X$ at time $t$ is
+In formula, the reservation offer price $P^s_i(X,t)$ for seller $i$ at location $X$ at time $t$ is

 where $t_i$ is the time step in which household $i$ put their apartment on sale, and $t-t_i$ is the time on market.
 The reservation price is decreased by a factor $\lambda$ every multiple $m$ of $\tau$.
-Note that -- differently from the case of the buyers -- here we need to keep track of the identities of all sellers $i$, as all reservation offer prices can potentially be heterogeneous.
+Note that -- differently from the case of the buyers -- here we need to keep track of the identities of all sellers $i$, as all reservation offer prices can potentially be heterogeneous.\footnote{Here we do not assume heterogeneity in the parameters $\mu$, $\lambda$ and $\tau$.
+We do so for various reasons.
+On a practical note, we experimented with having these parameters drawn from a distribution and virtually nothing changed at the aggregate level.
+As we aim to keep our model as parsimonious and tractable as possible, it makes sense to just assume homogeneity of these parameters.
+On a theoretical note, \cite{artinger2016heuristic} show in their Figure III (p.~25) that the distribution of these parameters (that they call $\alpha$, $\gamma$ and $\beta$ respectively) is rather peaked around the median values in the used cars market they analyze, and we think that this may also apply in the housing market.}